MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02_Create a virtual network infrastructure.md

 An application security group (ASGs) enables you to group together servers with similar functions, such as web servers.

-1. In the search box at the top of the portal, enter **Application security group**.
+1. In the search box at the top of the portal, enter **Application security groups**.
 Select **Application security groups** in the search results.

 2. On the **Application security groups** page, select **+ Create.**